 - Populate and maintain the Committee pages on the LESI Website

-The Committee will be hosting a Webinar on 4th February 2020 at 5pm CET.
+The Committee hosted a Webinar on 4th February 2020 at 5pm CET.

 "Via Madrid Protocol: Strategies for Filing Extensions of International Registrations into the US and EU"

-This question-and-answer session between US and EU trademark attorneys will examine the nuances and best practices associated with filing and prosecuting applications via the Madrid Protocol into each jurisdiction, with a focus on the unique aspects of prosecuting extensions of protection in the US.
+The question-and-answer session between US and EU trademark attorneys examined the nuances and best practices associated with filing and prosecuting applications via the Madrid Protocol into each jurisdiction, with a focus on the unique aspects of prosecuting extensions of protection in the US.